huggingface/blog/safetensors-official.md

 that a user could download and use a model, and without their knowledge attackers could gain full control of the computer and steal all their bitcoins 😓.

-This is perfectly acknowledged by Pytorch [doc](https://pytorch.org/docs/stable/generated/torch.load.html).
+This is perfectly acknowledged by PyTorch [docs](https://pytorch.org/docs/stable/generated/torch.load.html).

-Since HuggingFace is now a hub where anyone can upload and share models, we need to work toward making sure that users cannot get infected by loading malicious models.
+Since the Hugging Face Hub is a platform where anyone can upload and share models, we need to work toward making sure that users cannot get infected by loading malicious models.

 We are also taking steps in making sure the existing PyTorch files are not malicious but the best we can do is flag suspicious-looking files.
 We cannot be sure they are malicious, nor be sure they are safe.